 Step 1 - The property owner completes an Initial Eligibility Form.

-Step 2 - If the property owner and proposed project meet eligibility requirements, the Office of Sustainability works with the applicant to prepare and submit the Formal Program Application and related documents.
+Step 2 - If the property owner and proposed project meet eligibility requirements, the Office of Advanced Planning and Sustainability works with the applicant to prepare and submit the Formal Program Application and related documents.

-Step 3 - The Office of Sustainability reviews the Formal Program Application and approves the project if all requirements are met.
+Step 3 - The Office of Advanced Planning and Sustainability reviews the Formal Program Application and approves the project if all requirements are met.

 Step 4 - The property owner, lender, and Louisville Metro Government sign a tri-party agreement and complete the finalization documents during the financial closing.